lemald/stringlines/README.md

 stored in a simple SQLite databse.
 A second program queries this data and uses Gnuplot to produce the final output.

+This work was somewhat motivated by this [earlier project](https://mbtaviz.github.io/) that did something similar for MBTA heavy rail.

 Please note that this is a purely personal project despite the fact that I am affiliated with the MBTA as of this writing.